Project

 Automatic Versioning

-As mentioned earlier, the calculation of version information happens automatically for you based on your last Git tag and any Git commit trailer metadata used.
+As mentioned earlier, the calculation of version information happens automatically based on your last Git tag and any Git commit trailer metadata used.
 If none of this information is present, then the default version of 0.0.0 is used instead.
 All of this information is available to you via the following command:

 milestoner build --help